 As a personal trainer, having a degree allows you to stand head and shoulders above your competition, both due to market perception of your value and the significant surplus in knowledge and skill.

 Having said that, being a PT after having done the work and time to graduate from college may be considered low-hanging fruit in a sense.

 What we mean by this is that a successful and lucrative PT career doesn’t require a degree.
-Having a degree gives you the opportunity to engage with other more exciting and higher-earning career prospects such as training athletes.
+Having a degree allows you to engage with other more exciting and higher-earning career prospects such as training athletes.